rolandjansky/athena/PhysicsAnalysis/AnalysisCommon/HDF5Utils/README.md

 --------------------------

 This package provides a wrapper on the HDF5 C++ bindings to simplify dumping data.
+It makes no attempt to replicate the element links or other advanced features of the xAODs: the focus is primary to provide something close to the final format for training machine learning algorithms.

 To dump some jet information, for example, first set up the output file:

 ```C++